The LDI Architects Program

 Odette Claridge

 Odette has been immersed in legal data for over a decade and has found her passion in solving unique eDiscovery challenges.
-Her current role as Solutions Advisor at ProSearch harnesses her love of learning as she continues to test and implement the latest technologies in the market for her client teams.
-She advises on the best use cases for tools and workflows in fast moving investigations and leads Data Insights teams in accomplishing this effort.
+In her previous role as Solutions Advisor at ProSearch, she harnessed her love of learning as she continued to test and implement the latest technologies in the market for her client teams.
+She also advised on the best use cases for tools and workflows in fast moving investigations and leads Data Insights teams in accomplishing this effort.
 Prior to ProSearch, Odette worked at a variety of large and mid-sized legal service providers as a Project Manager and a Document Review Attorney.

 Odette is an Arizona native, hailing from Sedona and a graduate of Arizona State University’s Barrett Honors College with a B.A. in Political Science.
 Wanting a break from the constant sunshine, Odette moved to Boston to attend New England Law and lived in D.C. and New York for internships during the summers to experience the east coast before returning to Arizona to take the bar exam and begin her legal career.